Perimenopause: Common Symptoms and Natural Solutions

 Xenoestrogens are substances that are similar in structure to estrogen.
 They are ‘foreign estrogens’ that can bind to estrogen receptor sites compromising your healthy hormonal function and leading to potentially dangerous health consequences.

 Xenoestrogens are commonly found in conventional and non-organic beauty and body care products, such as deodorant, shampoo, conditioner, and facial care products.
 They include some widely used industrial compounds, including BPA, PCBs, and phthalates.
-Xenoestrogens have been linked to the increased risk of fertility problems, increased perimenopause symptoms, and breast cancer (22, 23, 24).
+Xenoestrogens have been linked to an increased risk of fertility problems, increased perimenopause symptoms, and breast cancer (22, 23, 24).

 Leaky Gut and Chronic Inflammation